Thank you for your interest in presenting at the Maine Jung Center!

 Please review our guidelines for proposal submissions below.
 We hope this information helps you in crafting your proposal, and in knowing what to expect once the proposal has been submitted.

-Please use this proposal template (Word) / (PDF), and submit it directly to the Center’s Coordinator either by email, email@example.com, or by mail (Maine Jung Center, 183 Park Row, Brunswick, ME 04011).
+Please click HERE to fill out our online program proposal form, or download the proposal template (Word) / (PDF) and submit it directly to the Center’s Coordinator either by email at email@example.com, or by mail (Maine Jung Center, 183 Park Row, Brunswick, ME 04011).
 The Program Committee will review your proposal at an upcoming meeting.

 If you need assistance in formulating your proposal, here are several suggestions: